dustin-ruetz/web-devdeps/README.md

 ### Usage in Projects

+Using the `web-devdeps` package requires consuming projects to:

+1. Use pnpm as a package manager.
+(Note that this is not a hard requirement; npm should still work despite its shortcomings.)

+1. Have a flattened/hoisted `node_modules` directory. pnpm can use this installation method via the [nodeLinker](https://pnpm.io/settings#nodelinker) setting.
+(Note that this is npm's default behavior.)

-Note that `web-devdeps` requires the project to have the following commonly-used folder/file structure:
+1. Adhere to the following commonly-used folder/file structure:

 ```text
 // Created using the `Shinotatwu-DS.file-tree-generator` extension for Visual Studio Code.